kristofsajdak/camel-gpars/README.md

 This groovy extension module integrates Gpars Dataflows into Apache Camel.

-Some example snippets can be found below, check the tests dir for full code examples with comments.
+Some example snippets can be found below, check out the tests dir for full code examples with comments.

 * compose parallel outbound calls